What to Try When Google Maps Won’t Load on Your Website

 As we mentioned in our last post, Google starts off all developers with a $200 credit towards any Google Maps fees they accrue.
 Fortunately, this is usually enough to cover Google’s new fees if you’re not a large corporation with a ton of Google Maps usage on your site.

-If your website users heavily rely on the Google Map embedded into your site (and it’s an integral part of your business) then consider using the calculator and factoring in the potential additional costs.
+If your website users heavily rely on the Google Map embedded into your site (and it’s an integral part of your business) then consider using the Google Maps Pricing Calculator and factoring in the potential additional costs.
 Otherwise, you might be surprised by the charges on your credit card statement.

 After that, you’re all set.
 It’s that simple.
 Of course, there are some precautionary measures to take regarding security.